 \section{Introduction}

-The theory of general relativity is one of the most fundamental theories treating the space time structure of the universe itself, and the correctness of general relativity has been established by many experiments.
-In particular, new evidence owing to the seminal discovery of gravitational waves was added in 2016\cite{PhysRevLett.116.241103}.
+General relativity is among the fundamental theories concerning the spacetime structure of the Universe, and its correctness has been established by many experiments.
+New evidence provided by the seminal discovery of gravitational waves in 2016\cite{PhysRevLett.116.241103}.
 On the other hand, at the microscopic level, nature is described by quantum mechanics.
-The standard theory of particle physics based on the quantum field theory is shown to be well-established by the discovery of the Higgs boson\cite{Aad:2012tfa,Chatrchyan201230}.
-Thus, our understanding of nature covers a wide range of length scale from the large-scale structure of the universe to the microscopic behavior of sub-atomic elements.
-However, these two fundamental theories, general relativity and quantum field theory, are not consistent.
-A construction of a quantum theory of gravity is one of the most fundamental goal of present physics.
+The standard theory of particle physics based on quantum field theory has been well-established through the discovery of the Higgs boson\cite{Aad:2012tfa,Chatrchyan201230}.
+Thus, our understanding of nature covers a wide range of lengthscales, from the large-scale structure of the Universe to the microscopic behavior of subatomic particles.
+However, these two fundamental theories (i.e., general relativity and quantum field theory) are not consistent.
+The construction of a quantum theory of gravity is thus one of the fundamental goals of modern physics.